top of page

 Please do not park in the road so that others may come and go freely.

-There are no trees to hang a hammock.
-It is recommended that you bring a tent or other free standing shelter that can be tied down to the wind.
+There are no trees suitable for hanging hammocks.
+We recommend bringing a tent or other freestanding shelter that can be securely anchored against the wind.

 Fishing during the event is not permitted.
 Catch & release fishing may be available for leaseholders at other times.
 Please contact Heather and Miles Gibbs, Continental Ranch Pecos River Expeditions, LLC at 830-734-2444 or hgibbs2@hotmail.com for information about climbing leases.